 Jacksonville is a very large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 868,031 people and 162 constituent neighborhoods, Jacksonville is the largest community in Florida.

-Jacksonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jacksonville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jacksonville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Jacksonville who work in office and administrative support (17.22%), sales jobs (11.18%), and management occupations (8.99%).
+There are especially a lot of people living in Jacksonville who work in office and administrative support (16.59%), sales jobs (11.41%), and management occupations (9.11%).

 Also of interest is that Jacksonville has more people living here who work in computers and math than 95% of the places in the US.

 Jacksonville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of people in Jacksonville who are college-educated is somewhat higher than the average US community of 21.84%: 25.49% of adults in Jacksonville have at least a bachelor's degree.
+The overall education level of Jacksonville is somewhat higher than in the average US city of 21.84%: 26.31% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Jacksonville is English.
 Other important languages spoken here include Spanish and Tagalog.